Farm to Market Road 102: Route description

-FM 102 begins the Future I-69/US 59 overpass.
+FM 102 begins at the Future I-69/US 59 overpass.
 Future I-69/US 59 can be accessed in both directions via entrance ramps from the frontage road.
 After continuing west-northwest, a distance of 3.5 mi, the highway reaches the intersection with FM 640 near the former community of Sorrelle.
 An additional 1.1 mi brings the traveler to Glen Flora and its junction with FM 960.
 As it leaves Glen Flora, FM 102 turns to the northwest.
 From there to FM 1161 in Egypt is 5 mi.
 From Egypt to the intersection with FM 2614 in Bonus is 3.7 mi.
 After briefly swerving to the north near Bonus, FM 102 turns back to the northwest for 3.6 mi before intersecting with FM 3013.
 At the junction, FM 102 splits off to the left while FM 3013 bears to the right and takes a parallel route to Eagle Lake.

 FM 102 leaves Wharton County shortly after passing FM 3013 and goes 2.0 mi before arriving at the intersection with FM 950 near Matthews.
 From FM 950 to US 90 Alt. in Eagle Lake is 5.5 mi.
 In the last part of this stretch, FM 102 is called Lakeside Drive and the lake is to the west.
 The highway turns left (northwest) onto Main Street and shares its right-of-way with US 90 Alt. for 0.4 mi.
 When US 90 forks to the left, FM 102 goes straight on Main Street into downtown Eagle Lake.
 At McCarty Avenue in front of the municipal building, the highway turns right for one block and crosses the Union Pacific Railroad before turning left on West Post Office Street.
 Within a few blocks, FM 102 leaves Eagle Lake behind as it heads northwest alongside the railroad tracks.
 From US 90 Alt. in Eagle Lake to FM 949 at Ramsey is 6.9 mi.
 Near Ramsey, the highway curves to the right, away from the railroad, and enters an area that is hilly and forested.
 From FM 949 to the underpass at I-10 and U.S. Route 90 (US 90) is a distance of 6.0 mi.
 In the last mile of FM 102, the highway passes the small community of Alleyton.
 Traffic can access I-10 east and west by using entrance ramps from the frontage road.

 View of Glen Flora is looking southwest from near FM 102.

 View is southeast on Main St at McCarty St in Eagle Lake.

 View is looking north along FM 102 at Alleyton.